alt-research/mach-avs-operator-setup/doc/build-from-source.md

     2. mach-operator-aggregator

-        > Notice: `mach-operator-aggregator` will migrate to other repo soon.
+        > Notice: `mach-operator-aggregator` will migrate to other respository soon.

     3. mach-avs-contracts